TrueWinter/simofa/README.md

 ## Known Issues

 - Stopping the Simofa Deploy server doesn't always roll back the running deployments.
 This is due to Java instantly killing sub-processes if Simofa Deploy is stopped instead of waiting for them to finish.
 This also prevents the logs and status from being submitted.
+- If the `admin` account is deleted, it will be recreated when Simofa restarts.
+If you don't want to use the default admin account, change it's password to a long random one.

 ## Development